Elmers End station: National Rail

-On Sundays, the station is served by a half-hourly service between Hayes and London Charing Cross via Lewisham.
+On Sundays, the service is reduced to 2 tph in both directions to Hayes and London Charing Cross via Lewisham.

-London Trams
+Tramlink

-Tram services at Elmers End are operated by Tramlink.
-The tram stop is served by trams every 10 minutes to via Croydon.
+The station is served by a tram every 10 minutes to via East Croydon.
 This is reduced to a tram every 15 minutes on Saturday evenings and Sundays.
+A small number of early morning and late evening services terminate at Church Street, Therapia Lane or West Croydon.

-Services are operated using Bombardier CR4000 and Stadler Variobahn Trams.
+Services are operated using Bombardier CR4000 and Stadler Variobahn model low-floor trams.